FAQ Experimental

 You can totally use MCP alongside Hermes-Relay — the agent sees MCP tools (under the hermes-acp / hermes-api-server toolsets etc.) and desktop_* tools in the same registry.

-Can multiple people use the same Hermes host from different desktop CLIs?
+Can multiple people use the same Hermes host from different CLI clients?

 Right now the server tracks a single "active" desktop client per relay — if you pair from two machines, the most recently connected wins routing. v1.0 adds per-session-token routing (each hermes session binds to a specific desktop client) so multi-client is clean.